leomarcov/labadmin/README.md

 It's an approach similar to Ansible, but Labadmin is focused to work in educational environment  on hosts in a computer laboratory.

-Aims to be a tool useful for teachers and sysadmins.
+Aims to be a tool useful for teachers and computer lab sysadmins.

 &nbsp;
 ## Main features